 Even less serious effects could cause a furry friend to experience nausea, dehydration and general body pain.

 Pet Pooch Poisoning Plan

-If you have reason to believe that the family dog has eaten this spice then try to determine how much was consumed.
+If you think your dog has eaten this spice then try to determine how much was consumed.
 Closely observe them for early signs or symptoms.
-Not all nutmeg cases require medical attention, but if things aren’t looking good you’ll need to act fast.
-Inducing vomiting, if you know what you’re doing, or visiting an animal hospital are prudent and recommended.
+You may or may not need to act fast.

 Spices for Dogs in General

-Sometimes allowing a dog to partake in human foods is a bad idea.
+Often time allowing a dog to partake in human foods is a bad idea.
 There are many questionable ingredients in recipes that can be problematic, nutmeg to say the least!
 There are, however, some spices that are okay for dogs but most are not.
-When we talk about harmful human foods it makes quality canine food sound like a safe haven of sorts.
-That isn’t to say you can’t treat your dog once in awhile, but something like nutmeg can really complicate matters.

 It’s really best to use formulated snacks that are healthy for times when you want to give Fido a treat.